duyen-ho/Artist-Site-CMS/readme.md

 Learning web development is a constantly evolving process.
 In making my first full stack web application, I learned a lot about my own expectations and current limitations.
 I have confidence issues and have been reluctant to admit that I am struggling and to ask for real one-to-one help.

 Although I had set very achievable goals, I had to present an incomplete work which I saw as a failure and was encouraged to see otherwise.
-I'm having difficulty in trusting myself.
-For me, it's a process of learning how to learn which is a wonderful thing and very humbling.
+For me, it's a process of learning how-to-learn which is wonderful and humbling.

 I was particularly overwhelmed by the size of the code in my `main.rb` file and investigated the process of refactoring Sinatra projects.
 I learned about separating route files - this [article](http://blog.carbonfive.com/2013/06/24/sinatra-best-practices-part-one/) was very helpful.
 I also applied [partials](https://www.learnhowtoprogram.com/ruby/team-week-181ef311-0c31-4c75-b4cc-7495c7a98063/partials-in-sinatra) in this project.